 I always liked the trinket box that my grandmother kept on a side table in her sitting room.
 It wasn’t particularly big.
 It had a crack across the top rather badly repaired by some Victorian with a dark brown gunk.
-The frame was gilt and rather fussy with little feet.
-However the side panels and lid were filled with stone and what a stone.
+The frame is gilt and rather fussy with little feet.
+However the side panels and lid have stone panels and boy what a stone.
 It was Malachite – Green luxury.
 The swirling shapes with circles and nodules in deep and pale greens fascinated me.
-Hence it’s no wonder why Malachite has been used as a luxury material for decoration for thousands of years.

 Malachite – A brief history in decoration